jpowie01/GradientPG/_i18n/en/_posts/posts/2018-11-05-spotkanie.markdown

 ---

 Hello!
-On the next Thursday (08.11.2018) at 18:15 we will meet together at the first lecture that will introduce you to the AI world!
+On the next Thursday (08.11.2018) in EA AUD1 at 18:15 we will meet together at the first lecture that will introduce you to the AI world!

-**Place is still unknown!** Please monitor our Facebook page and e-mails sent on Google group.

 On the meeting Jakub Powierza will talk about "Machine Learning and Supervised Learning basics".
 It will be a gentle introduction to the problems and maths that stands behind supervised learning.
 Prepare your computers as on the second